pierrediedhiou/cybersecurity-journey/glossary.md

 - **Workspace** — A Metasploit feature that organizes scan results and data into separate project spaces, useful when working on multiple targets or engagements
+- **WAF** — Web Application Firewall, filters incoming traffic to block malicious requests before they reach the web server
+- **Web Application** — A software application that runs in a web browser, consisting of front end (HTML, CSS, JS) and back end (server, database)
+- **Web Browser** — A tool used to access and interact with web applications (ex: Chrome, Firefox, Safari)
+- **Web Server** — A component responsible for hosting and delivering content for web applications
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack